Gajol/ApplicationArchitecture/ARA-TOC.md

 <a name="application-architecture-guidance-goal-user-experience"></a>
 ## Goal: User Experience
 Our user experience can be improved by looking at modern applications and their integration into varying computing platforms (desktop, mobile, tablet).
 Some modern experiences can include:
-- Push Notifications:  Business fit-for-purpose notifications using [Push API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API) and integrated into Windows Operating System experience.
+- Push Notifications:  Business fit-for-purpose notifications using the [Push API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API) and integrated into the Windows Operating System experience.
 Replace mindset of email-based notifications into a notification platform with end-user ability to control notifications.
 - Sharing Content Across Platforms:  Ability to share content across platforms similar to sharing news and social-media content.
-Allows the ability to communicate effectively in different channels (intranet, CMS, ...).  [oEmbed](https://oembed.com/)
+Allows the ability to communicate effectively in different channels (intranet, CMS, ...).  *[oEmbed](https://oembed.com/)* is one standard for sharing content across platforms with a linkable visual.

 <a name="application-architecture-guidance-goal-accessibility"></a>
 ## Goal: Accessibility